imc552/ASPNET-Week-5/README.md

 Added Create and Edit forms to the HomeController that append the UserProfileViewModel to an XML file.
 The file is saved to the programs root folder.

+Added two options to the header "User Sign Up" and "Edit Profile"

 Added a view form that takes inputs for Username and Age (Both are required)

 Added a page for changing the username by replacing the XML file with a new one